Prevention of postoperative complications in patients with large bowel cancer

-- make an inventory, among all relevant stakeholders, of the possibilities and barriers to effectively implement dietary fiber promotion in pre-operative care,
+- Make an inventory, among all relevant stakeholders, of the possibilities and barriers to effectively implement dietary fiber promotion in pre-operative care,

-- establish a strong research infrastructure dedicated to this topic,
+- Establish a strong research infrastructure dedicated to this topic,

-- obtain preliminary data to support future grant applications.
+- Obtain preliminary data to support future grant applications.

-For the third objective, the team will perform a feasibility study in recently diagnosed patients with large bowel cancer who will undergo surgery.
+For the third objective, the team perform a feasibility study in recently diagnosed patients with large bowel cancer who will undergo surgery.

 Usage of the tool

-Next to a user evaluation of the tool in terms of usability, liking, effectiveness, they will also explore feasibility, needs, preferences, and experiences in patients and health care providers.
+Next to a user evaluation of the tool in terms of usability, liking, effectiveness, they also explore feasibility, needs, preferences, and experiences in patients and health care providers.
 By assessing relevant user characteristics, they will be able to explore how this tool and usage of the tool are evaluated.
 The Experiencer tool, developed by TU/e to apply an Experience Sampling Method (ESM), can be used for example to evaluate what patients do, feel, and think during the intervention and provide leads on how we can best educate and promote sustainable health behaviour change.

 - Dr. Dieuwertje Kok (WUR) – Division of Human Nutrition and Health